-It is now over 12 years since Seth Godin launched his permission marketing mantra.
-Yet it remains highly relevant – I still recommend newcomers to online marketing download and read his permission marketing principles.
+It is now nearly 15 years since Seth Godin launched his permission marketing mantra.
+Yet it remains highly relevant - I still recommend newcomers to online marketing download and read his permission marketing principles.

 But how does permission marketing apply today?
-In this post I suggest how digital marketers can apply it to their email marketing and social media marketing activities today.
-Below I’ve a great example of a joined-up Facebook “Share to Win” campaign from Princess Cruises integrating with #emailmarketing and blog.
+In this post I show examples of how digital marketers today are applying Permission marketing principles to their email marketing and social media marketing activities today.

 In his book, Godin explains the principles of using permission marketing both in the offline world and online world, but he doesn't describe in detail how to best achieve permission marketing using web and e-mail.